 Visit our list of Competitions and Contests that Boost Your Admissions Prospects for a comprehensive list of our recommended organizations.

 - Survey your peers to assess interest-level in joining your club.
 The last thing you need is to be the founder of a club of one.

 - Procure a faculty advisor who will be dedicated to the success of your club.

 - Learn the logistics of starting a club.
 It is unlikely to be an overnight process.
-Your school administrators will have to sanction the club, potentially fund the club and pay the faculty advisor for their time.
+Your school administrators will have to sanction the club and potentially fund the club.
+They also have to pay the faculty advisor for their time.

 - Get a grasp on monetary considerations associated with your club.
 What are the start-up costs?
 What will the annual expenses be?
 Who will manage the financial matters for your organization?

 - How often will your club meet?
 What facilities will you need?

 - Lastly, decide how you will publicize your club in order to attract members.

 In the end, you will gain leadership skills one gains through the process of founding/running a high school organization.
 This is perhaps the paramount reason to consider such a time-consuming venture.
 Of course, for those aiming to gain acceptance at a prestigious and highly-selective college, starting an organization at your high school, particularly one that affords the opportunity to excel in local, state, and national competitions, can be a boon for your admissions prospects.
 However, there is no need to force starting a club purely for admissions purposes.
 If your school already offers a bevy of activities, you may choose to ascend the ranks of an existing club.

 A former admissions professional and adjunct faculty member, Michael knows firsthand what students need in order to be successful on a college campus.
 His experience in college admissions, enrollment management, intercollegiate athletics, student support services, student life and other areas, allows him to help students transition smoothly into the best good-fit colleges.